Peace and Justice Studies

 Peace and Justice Studies (PJS) is an emerging field which draws on the insights from many different disciplines in order to address conflict and injustice and critically reflect on peace and social justice issues.
 Studying PJS allows students from any background or interest to examine issues which are both relevant to their daily lives as well as nationally and internationally.
 Having a minor in PJS prepares students to pursue careers in non-profits, humanitarian and international aid work, international law, negotiation, diplomacy, mediation, economic development, poverty reduction, restorative justice and more.

-For more information on the programs, please visit:
+For more information on the program, please visit:

 Emily Welty, PhD